-Sometimes, even after you have scrubbed your sink, blitzed your bathtub and cleaned your counters, nasty smells can still linger in and around your bathroom and kitchen areas.
+Dealing with a foul-smelling sink drain?
+Sometimes, even after thoroughly cleaning your sink, scrubbing your bathtub, and wiping down your counters, unpleasant smells can still stick around your bathroom and kitchen.

-Before we discuss the reasons why your sink might smell, it’s important to first understand the parts of the drainage system that are typically involved in this problem.
+Before we discuss the reasons why your sink might smell, it’s important to first understand the parts of the drainage system that are typically involved in preventing sewer gases and odours from travelling back up the drain.

-There are many different types waste traps used in the home, but ultimately, they all serve the same purpose: to prevent sewer gases from re-entering the home.
+There are many different types of waste traps used in the home, but ultimately, they all serve the same purpose which is to prevent sewer gases from re-entering the home.

 There are numerous types of waste trap that are present in the typical British home, including:

-When you flush the toilet, pour dirty dishwater down your kitchen sink, or brush your teeth, the water you’ve used – foul water, or waste water – leaves your household and enters the main drainage system in your area via foul water pipes and drains.
+When you flush the toilet, pour dirty dishwater down your kitchen sink, or brush your teeth, the used water (known as wastewater) leaves your home and enters the main drainage system through foul water pipes and drains.
 Each foul drain pipe takes water into a manhole or inspection chamber before entering the sewer system.

 A grease trap is a piece of equipment that is installed to capture fats, oils and grease (FOG) from sink waste to avoid it entering the drains and subsequently the sewage system.
-They’re usually only found in commercial properties, because they’re legally obliged to ensure FOG doesn’t enter the drainage system
+They’re usually only found in commercial properties, because they’re legally obliged to ensure FOG doesn’t enter the drainage system.
+Our article ‘How to dispose of cooking oil’ explains in more detail why FOG shouldnt enter the drainage system.

-There are typically four common causes of foul smells from plugholes in the home:
+There are a few common causes of foul smells from plugholes in the home and these are:

-Waste disposal units and macerators are devices that are designed to grind food waste into pulp for ease of disposal.
-Unfortunately, they’re bad for our sewers because by grinding up fatty foods, it makes it easier to rinse down our sinks and stick to inside of pipes and our sewer walls.
-It can cause blockages, flooding and rodent infestations.
+Waste disposal units and macerators are devices that grind food waste into a pulp, making it easier to dispose of.
+However, they can be harmful to our sewer systems.
+When fatty foods are ground up, they can rinse down sinks and cling to the insides of pipes and sewer walls.
+This can lead to blockages, flooding, and even rodent infestations.

 When plates with leftover food aren’t scraped or cleaned properly before being washed in the sink, the waste can collect in the pipes underneath your sink.